 HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

-Franchisee have the option to purchase additional products and services from Premier Floorball Inc. over and above what is included in the initial franchise price.
-Franchisees will also require working capital to initially start their business so they can expect that the initial investment will be more than initial franchise price.
+Franchisee have the option to purchase additional products and services from Premier Floorball Inc. over and above what is included in the initial franchise fee.
+Franchisees will also require working capital to initially start their business so they can expect that the initial investment will be more than initial franchise fee.